Last Updated on May 9, 2023 by Larissa

 Our New Zealand road trip began after a flight into Queenstown.
-The South Island was a culture shock after two weeks in the urban setting of Auckland.
+The South Island was a culture shock after two weeks on the North Island, where we had explored the urban setting in the country’s largest city, and taken a few day trips from Auckland.
 From the air we saw snow-capped rocky peaks, known as the Southern Alps, spreading to the horizon, punctuated by the occasional lake of vivid turquoise and a fleeting glimpse of the Franz Joseph glacier.
 As the plane descended, alpine meadows blanketed with yellow wildflowers appeared.
 We half expected to see Julie Andrews twirling around singing The Sound of Music.

 We headed south for the town of Te Anau, headquarters of the Fiordland National park and a convenient base for exploring Milford Sound.
 A two-hour drive takes visitors to the Sound, the Southern Hemisphere’s equivalent of the fjords in Norway.
 (That’s no typo, New Zealand and Norway do spell the word “fjord” differently.)
 Milford Sound is the only one of New Zealand’s fiords that can be accessed by car, making it a popular destination.
 Even Rudyard Kipling described its rugged grandeur as “the 8th wonder of the world.”

 The route to Milford is one of the world’s great driving destinations.
 The steep and winding road passes through a remarkable series of microclimates, including farmland, alpine meadow, dense forest, desert, rainforest, snow-capped mountain ranges and waterfalls.
 It’s a journey best taken in summer as the winter brings a severe avalanche risk.
 After barreling through the one-lane Homer Tunnel, the descent back to sea level is negotiated through a series of hairpin turns slickened by mist spraying off nearby waterfalls.
 Although it was summer, snow drifts still caressed the side of the road.